pomme-clic/s-money-documentation/docs/docs/kyc/identification.md

 ### Sensitive Operations & SDK integration

-By triggering a sensitive operation endpoint, you will generate a push notification onto your end user's smartphone : our back-end will find your end user's mobile application and trigger the **authentication request**.
+By triggering a sensitive operation endpoint, a push notification will be generated, by our backend, onto your end user's smartphone : our back-end will find your end user's mobile application and trigger the **authentication request**.
 You must therefore code the reception of such notifications using the SDK.

 <Highlight type="caution">
 Your customer's security-wallet must be active and properly binded for the authentication request to reach her/his mobile app.